 Read you operators manual thoroughly.

-Read you operators manual thoroughly for detailed settings
+Read you operators manual thoroughly

 for you specific combine model.
 Attend combine clinics to learn fine-tuning

 methods from other combine operators.
 With proper adjustment, a quality crop